 - Responding to payment fraud and corporate account takeover

 A unique approach

-Our team of information security incident responders consists of former federal regulators, fraud investigators, and cybersecurity professionals who will respond with technical expertise to help you identify the nature and scope of an attack and provide swift resolution.
+Our team of cybersecurity incident responders consists of former federal regulators, fraud investigators, and cybersecurity professionals who will respond with technical expertise to help you identify the nature and scope of an attack and provide swift resolution.

 Our diverse experience includes investigations of network intrusions, virus/malware infections, financial fraud, payment fraud, rogue internal employees, and theft of intellectual property.
-We also have training and experience in financial statement audits, forensic data recovery, information security vulnerability investigations, and forensic technology.
+We also have training and experience in financial statement audits, forensic data recovery, cybersecurity vulnerability investigations, and forensic technology.

 We approach each incident in a way that preserves electronic evidence so it will withstand scrutiny in a potential future litigation proceeding.
 Our team members have been designated as expert witnesses and have testified in fraud matters, and we hold numerous credentials including CCSE, CEH, CFE, CIA, CICA, CISA, CISM, CISSP, CITP, CPA, CPT, CRISC, CRMA, FCSP, GCFA, GCIH, ITIL, MCNE, MCP, MCSE-Security, OSCP, OSWP, and PCI-QSA.